lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 version field

-This field always holds the same value, therefore the TV is 6, the MO is "equal" and the CDF "not-sent".
+This field always holds the same value, therefore the TV is 6, the MO is "equal" and the CDA "not-sent".

 ## IPv6 Traffic class field

-If the DiffServ field identified by the rest of the rule do not vary and is known by both sides, the TV should contain this wellknown value, the MO should be "equal" and the CDF must be "not-sent.
+If the DiffServ field identified by the rest of the rule do not vary and is known by both sides, the TV should contain this wellknown value, the MO should be "equal" and the CDA must be "not-sent.

 If the DiffServ field identified by the rest of the rule varies over time or is not known by both sides, then there are two possibilities depending on the variability of the value, the first one there is without compression and the original value is sent, or the sencond where the values can be computed by sending only the LSB bits:

-* TV is not set, MO is set to "ignore" and CDF is set to "value-sent"
+* TV is not set, MO is set to "ignore" and CDA is set to "value-sent"

-* TV contains a stable value, MO is MSB(X) and CDF is set to LSB(8-X)
+* TV contains a stable value, MO is MSB(X) and CDA is set to LSB(8-X)

 ## Flow label field

-If the Flow Label field identified by the rest of the rule does not vary and is known by both sides, the TV should contain this well-known value, the MO should be "equal" and the CDF should be "not-sent".
+If the Flow Label field identified by the rest of the rule does not vary and is known by both sides, the TV should contain this well-known value, the MO should be "equal" and the CDA should be "not-sent".

 If the Flow Label field identified by the rest of the rule varies during time or is not known by both sides, there are two possibilities dpending on the variability of the value, the first one is without compression and then the value is sent and the second where only part of the value is sent and the decompressor needs to compute the original value:

-* TV is not set, MO is set to "ignore" and CDF is set to "value-sent"
+* TV is not set, MO is set to "ignore" and CDA is set to "value-sent"

-* TV contains a stable value, MO is MSB(X) and CDF is set to LSB(20-X)
+* TV contains a stable value, MO is MSB(X) and CDA is set to LSB(20-X)

 ## Payload Length field

 If the LPWAN technology does not add padding, this field can be elided for the transmission on the LPWAN network.
-The LC recompute the original payload length value.
-The TV is not set, the MO is set to "ignore" and the CDF is "compute-IPv6-length".
+The SCHC C/D recompute the original payload length value.
+The TV is not set, the MO is set to "ignore" and the CDA is "compute-IPv6-length".

-If the payload is small, the TV can be set to 0x0000, the MO set to "MSB (16-s)" and the CDF to "LSB (s)".
+If the payload is small, the TV can be set to 0x0000, the MO set to "MSB (16-s)" and the CDA to "LSB (s)".
 The 's' parameter depends on the maximum packet length.

-On other cases, the payload length field must be sent and the CDF is replaced by "value-sent".
+On other cases, the payload length field must be sent and the CDA is replaced by "value-sent".

 ## Next Header field

-If the Next Header field identified by the rest of the rule does not vary and is known by both sides, the TV should contain this Next Header value, the MO should be "equal" and the CDF should be "not-sent".
+If the Next Header field identified by the rest of the rule does not vary and is known by both sides, the TV should contain this Next Header value, the MO should be "equal" and the CDA should be "not-sent".

-If the Next header  field identified by the rest of the rule varies during time or is not known by both sides, then TV is not set, MO is set to "ignore" and CDF is set to "value-sent".
+If the Next header  field identified by the rest of the rule varies during time or is not known by both sides, then TV is not set, MO is set to "ignore" and CDA is set to "value-sent".
 A matching-list may also be used.

 ## Hop Limit field

 The End System is generally a host and does not forward packets, therefore the Hop Limit value is constant.
-So the TV is set with a default value, the MO is set to "equal" and the CDF is set to "not-sent".
+So the TV is set with a default value, the MO is set to "equal" and the CDA is set to "not-sent".

-Otherwise the value is sent on the LPWAN: TV is not set, MO is set to ignore and CDF is set to "value-sent".
+Otherwise the value is sent on the LPWAN: TV is not set, MO is set to ignore and CDA is set to "value-sent".

 Note that the field behavior differs in upstream and downstream.
-In upstream, since there is no IP forwarding between the ES and the LC, the value is relatively constant.
+In upstream, since there is no IP forwarding between the THG and the SCHC C/D, the value is relatively constant.
 On the other hand, the downstream value depends of Internet routing and may change more frequently.
 One solution could be to use the Direction Indicator (DI) to distinguish both directions to elide the field in the upstream direction and send the value in the downstream direction.